lint12/refinedELLEWebPortal/README.md

 - [x] Include class invite code for professors/TAs
 - [x] Include add additional class functionality for students
 - [x] Color Code the modules based on how they are performing
-- [ ] Finish the student lookup functionality for professors
+- [x] Finish the student lookup functionality for professors
-- [ ] Request for an API to get how students are doing relative to their classmates
+- [ ] Request for an API to get how students are doing relative to their classmates (leaving this for the future group to implement)

 ### Register Page
 - [x] Create a randomizer for usernames, need an API call for this